Beef jerky dog treats and Why Australian beef prices are so high

-Australia has long been considered the lucky country.
+Australia has long been considered a lucky country.
 But after we have allowed the govt to ‘sell the farm’ overseas, and rejoice at increased exports of our beef, it will not remain lucky for long.

 The information below is from the MLA, the governing beef organisation that has the main goal of keeping beef (and other farm products) prices high for farmers.
 The problem is that there are a few little independent farms and ‘farmers’ left.
 So this article has very little to do with the image of the little battling farmer.
 With massive station consolidation and corporation buyouts, much of the export profits are going into corporations and their shareholders.
 In effect, the Australian people are the ones daily paying for those shareholders to become rich.
 And that profit should not be on a staple food (beef) that disproportionately affects the lower income people of Australia.

 The MLA says it best when they say “There has been a great deal of conjecture about the factors that affect beef prices in Australia over recent years, to the extent that there is now a Parliamentary Committee inquiring into this question, and in particular the impact of consolidation in the meat processing sector on meat prices.”